FlexiGIS/FlexiGIS/doc/source/codes/building.rst

     :members:

 Get Building and Landuse geo-referenced data.
 Output geo-referenced building data are categorized into Agricultural, Commercial, Educational, Industrial and Residential.
-Outputs data are stored as csv files.
+Outputs data are stored as CSV files.